ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-abroad.md

 ### Part One

-1. Get confirmation from your Line Manager that there is a business need for you to take MOJ equipment abroad and access MOJ services.
+1. Get confirmation from your Line Manager that there is a business need for you to take MoJ equipment abroad and access MoJ services.
 Keep a note of the answers you get.
 2. Proceed directly to [Part Two](#part-two) of this process if *either one* of the following two statements apply to you:
     -   You are travelling or passing through one of the following high-attention countries: *China, Cyprus, Egypt, France, Germany, India, Iran, Israel, North Korea, Pakistan, Russia, Saudi Arabia, South Africa, South Korea, Syria, Turkey, UAE*.
     -   You are national security cleared to 'Enhanced SC' or DV levels.